rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 ### Become hard to reach

 You can become hard to reach to avoid shallow obligations.
 For instance, Cal Newport suggests the *sender filter* approach to filter potential E-Mail correspondents beforehand.
 Before you leave your E-Mail address somewhere, you can mention that you will not answer every E-Mail and that you will only act on proposals that are a good match.
 The effect is that correspondents will filter themselves.
-They will double check if there request makes sense.
+They will double check if their request makes sense.

 Afterward the pile of unread messages doesn't generate a sense of obligation.
 It is a freeing psychology that you don't need to answer everything.
 Instead of having an inbox full of burdensome inquiries, the inbox will become a place for opportunities.